 But if you grow the twig of intercultural communication you don’t really grow your tree at all.

 Focus on the trunk of social skills, not on the twig of intercultural communication.

-Sources upon which I based my views (on top of own personal experience):
+Sources upon which this article is based (on top of own personal experience):